Leader-board/OA-and-Interviews/Application experiences/2021-22/Facebook/Software Engineer, University Grad.md

 Attached was a PDF that required a password (and supposedly encrypted and hence not crackable by online PDF password cracker tools), and I had to either give them another email/location for that or confirm that it was fine to send the password to the same email!
 That's odd to me.
 But then I did that, and the same day got the "decryption key".

 The PDF itself consisted of five pages.
-Four of them are legalese about Facebook and the GDPR - the feedback itself is in the last page:
+Four of them were legalese about Facebook and the GDPR - the feedback itself is in the last page:

 ![img.png](../../../media/facebook2.png)